kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-05-fix-pending-messages.md

 #### Trigger the consumer leader reelection

-With the name of the broken consumer and its leader, you can trigger the reelection:
+Knowing the name of the broken consumer and its leader, you can trigger the reelection:

 1. Port forward the leader replica: